-The professor will assign work to be completed after the end of the module.
+The professor will assign work to be completed after the end of the classroom session.
 This work will involve the integration of the course's subject matter with the student's ministry.
-All work for the course must be completed within twelve weeks of the last day of the module.
+All work for the course must be completed within twelve weeks of the last day of the class session.